Smart (marque): Origins

 Hayek had suspected that Piëch would seek to end the agreement with SMH upon his ascendancy to the CEO position; therefore, he discreetly began approaching other car companies with the Swatchmobile project.
 Rebuffed by BMW, Fiat, General Motors and Renault, he finally reached an informal agreement with Daimler-Benz AG, maker of Mercedes-Benz cars.

-A deal was announced on 4 March 1994, at a press conference at Mercedes-Benz headquarters in Stuttgart, that the companies would join forces in founding Micro Compact Car AG (MCC).
-49% of the initial capital of 50 million Swiss francs were provided by SMH and the remaining 51% by Daimler-Benz.
-The company consisted of two subsidiaries: MCC GmbH based in Renningen (a suburb of Stuttgart) which would design the car, and the then-unnamed manufacturing plant.
+A deal was announced on 4 March 1994 at a press conference at Mercedes-Benz headquarters in Stuttgart, that the companies would join forces in founding Micro Compact Car AG (MCC).
+49% of the initial capital of 50 million Swiss francs was provided by SMH and the remaining 51% by Daimler-Benz.
+The company consisted of two subsidiaries: MCC GmbH based in Renningen (a town 18 km west of Stuttgart), which would design the car, and the then-unnamed manufacturing plant.
 SMH Auto SA, owned by Hayek, would design a hybrid electric drive system for the car, while Hayek Engineering would audit the design and manufacturing.

 The press conference also featured the debut of two concept cars: the "eco-sprinter" and "eco-speedster", styled by Mercedes-Benz's design studio in California.
 The cars were similar to the eventual Smart City-Coupé.
 No mention was made of the fact that SMH had no input in the design of these concepts, and they were badged as normal Mercedes-Benz vehicles.

 By the end of April 1994, MCC had set up a head office in Biel/Bienne, Switzerland.